AOEpeople/aoe_technology_radar/README.md

 ## Run a prepared static version

-In most cases you have the techradar available at `/techradar`, and for reasons want all correct pages to be accessable.
+In most cases you have the techradar available at `/techradar`, and for reasons want all correct pages to be accessible.

 Until this setup improves, you can use the following way to generate the correct techradar:

 ```
-yarn generateJson
+yarn aoe_technology_radar:generateJson
-PUBLIC_URL=techradar/ yarn buildRadar
+PUBLIC_URL=/techradar yarn aoe_technology_radar:buildRadar
-yarn createStaticFiles
+yarn aoe_technology_radar:createStaticFiles
 cp -r build techradar
 ```